BIMIB-DISCo/J-Space.jl/README.md

 ### Paramenters of the generation of the lattice

-- row, integer number of the rows of the regular lattice, not used if a graph is imported
+- row.
+Integer number of the rows of the regular lattice, not used if a graph is imported
-- col, integer number of the columns of the regular lattice, not used if a graph is imported
+- col. Integer number of the columns of the regular lattice, not used if a graph is imported
-- dim, integer number of the rows of the regular lattice, not used if a graph is imported.
+- dim.
+Integer number of the rows of the regular lattice, not used if a graph is imported.
 If =1 the simulation is 2D
-- N_starting_cells, integer  the number of starting cells.
+- N_starting_cells.
+Integer  the number of starting cells.

-- matrix_adjacency,  path to the adjacency matrix ("path/matrix/adjacency") of the graph that should be imported.
+- matrix_adjacency.
+Path to the adjacency matrix ("path/matrix/adjacency") of the graph that should be imported.

 ### Paramenters of the clonal spatial dynamics

-- Model,  for selecting the different  Models of interaction, possible values ["contact", "voter", "hvoter"]
+- Model.
+String, the possible values are ["contact", "voter", "hvoter"] they are the possible different  Models of interaction.
-- Max_time, real number it is the maximum time of the simulation
+- Max_time.
+Real number, it is the maximum time of the simulation
-- rate_birth, real number.
-Birth rate per cell per unit of times
+- rate_birth.
+Real number,  Birth rate per cell per unit of times
-- rate_death,  real number .
-Death rate per cell per unit of times
+- rate_death.
+Real number,  Death rate per cell per unit of times
-- rate_migration, real number.
-Migration rate per cell per unit of times
+- rate_migration.
+Real number,  Migration rate per cell per unit of times
-- drive_mut_rate, probability of generate a new driver (i.e., subclones) after a division event.
+- drive_mut_rate.
+Real number, probability of generate a new driver (i.e., subclones) after a division event.
-- average_driver_mut_rate,  average birth rate advantage a driver mutation
+- average_driver_mut_rate.
+Real number,  average birth rate advantage a driver mutation
-- std_driver_mut_rate, standard deviation of the birth rate advantage of a driver mutation
+- std_driver_mut_rate.
+Real number, standard deviation of the birth rate advantage of a driver mutation

 ### Paramenters of the sampling
-- Random_sampling. if 1  Random sampling, if 0 cirular/spherical sampling
+- Random_sampling.
+Integer, if 1  Random sampling, if 0 cirular/spherical sampling
 - num_cell.
-Number of sampled cells
+Integer, number of sampled cells

 #### If Random_sampling = 0
  -  pos_center.
 Integer number, it is the center of the sampling